Jumis/riplet/README.md

 Riplet uses some standard naming schemes within its templates to make things easier across repositories.
 This does not work particularly well with git, but it works well enough.

 “./cli” is a standard directory present in all of the branches, tracking the master branch.
-The primary script in this directory is “annex”.
+There are some help statements shown when running "./cli/ripl".

 “./build” is used to install any dependencies needed to build the project from scratch, or from some scratch-like state.

 “./make” is used to install the project.
 Build may install “gcc” whereas “./make” would simply download a pre-built binary.